ask0ldd/ReactTableV2/README.md

 <img src="/public/3-userdatas-3.png"/>

-And you would then end up with the following three sortable columns table :
+You would then end up with the following three sortable columns table :

 <img src="/public/5-tableexample.png"/>

 ## Step 2 - Using the Table Component

-Now that your tableModel is defined, you can simply use our DatasTable component.
-Pass it your built model and your data object as follow :
+Now that your tableModel is defined, it can be passed as a Prop with your Datas Object to our DatasTable Component :

 <img src="/public/4-component-2.png"/>

 ## Subcomponents [FYI only]

-All those components are integrated by default to the Table component with no customization possible at the moment.
+All those subcomponents are integrated by default.
+No customization is possible at the moment.

 <img src="/public/6-subcomponents.png">

-## Presets and Add the Font of your Choice
+## Presets and Adding the Font of your Choice

 ### Presets

-To use a Preset, You only need to pass it as a Prop.
-Here are the existing presets atm :
+To use a Preset, simply pass it as a Prop.
+Here is a list of the 4 available presets (more to come) :

 ##### Base Preset :